Rhonda Patrick's Top 5 Health Tests (Most People Have Never Heard Of)

 Test #3: Magnesium RBC (Red Blood Cell Magnesium)

-What it is: Standard serum magnesium tests are almost meaningless — the body regulates blood magnesium tightly, so it stays "normal" even when you're depleted.
-Magnesium RBC measures magnesium inside red blood cells, where depletion actually shows up.
+What it is: Standard serum magnesium is nearly useless — the body regulates blood magnesium tightly, stays "normal" even when you're depleted.
+Magnesium RBC measures what's actually inside the cells.

 Why she cares: Magnesium is a cofactor for 300+ enzymatic reactions.
-It's involved in DNA repair, ATP production, and nerve signaling.
-Deficiency is associated with sleep problems, muscle cramps, anxiety, and elevated cardiovascular risk.
-The catch: most doctors order serum magnesium, miss cellular deficiency, and conclude everything's fine.
+DNA repair, ATP production, nerve signaling.
+Deficiency associates with sleep problems, muscle cramps, anxiety, cardiovascular risk.
+The catch: most doctors order serum magnesium, miss cellular deficiency, conclude you're fine.

-In Austin, the RBC magnesium test runs $30–$65.
-You'll need to specifically request "magnesium RBC" — the standard "magnesium" order won't give you this.
-Most functional medicine providers and some DPC practices stock this.
+In Austin: $30–$65.
+Request "magnesium RBC" specifically — standard "magnesium" won't work.
+Most functional medicine providers and some DPC practices have this.

 Browse Austin functional medicine providers →